carlynorama/2023January-30DaysNatureOfCode/README.md

 # 2023 Genuary Project

-What better way to get back into the creative coding groove than follow along with Daniel Shiffman's Nature of Code 2 playlist.
+There is an official [Genuary](https://genuary.art) process that involves lots of really cool prompts, etc, but I'm too rusty.
+What better way to get back into the creative coding groove than follow along with Daniel Shiffman's Nature of Code 2 playlist?

 - Nature of Code 2 Playlist: <https://www.youtube.com/playlist?list=PLRqwX-V7Uu6ZV4yEcW3uDwOgGXKUUsPOM>
 - NoC 1: <https://natureofcode.com/>